What first time homebuyers need to know when shopping for an insurance policy to protect their new investment - their first house.

-Homeowners with large assets or high-risk factors on their property should consider purchasing an umbrella policy.
+If you need more coverage, consider purchasing an umbrella policy.
 This is a policy-add on that covers liability costs exceeding the amounts on your policy.
 Umbrella policies are usually available in million-dollar increments, from one to ten million dollars.

-If you're moving to an area with a low risk of natural disasters, you might not need extra coverage.
-But you should still consider it.
+You should consider flood insurance even if you don’t live in an area with a high flood risk.
 "The coverage is extremely affordable and should be on everybody's list for responsible homeownership.
 Even if you're not in a flood zone," explains Giulianti.
 "Almost one out of every five flood claims are made for properties that are not in designated flood zones," he warns.

 So how do you determine if you need extra coverage for disasters?
 And how do you know what kind of coverage is best for your home?
 "Speak to an agent that's an expert in your area they'll be able to make professional recommendations," Yates suggests.